Frequently asked questions

 You are not offering the class I want right now, when will you offer it again?

-If you have any questions concerning which classes may be offered in the future, contact Dr. Bob Boothe.
+If you have any questions concerning which classes may be offered in the future, contact Dr. Bob Boothe at email@example.com.

 Does Educational Leadership offer any tuition waivers?

 The Educational Leadership department can recommend one tuition waiver per year for an in-state (Arizona resident) Educational Leadership student and one tuition waiver per year for an out-of-state (Arizona non-resident) Educational Leadership student.
 Tuition waivers are assigned in the spring of each year for the fall and spring of the following academic year.
-To request a tuition waiver recommendation, please download a Scholarship Recommendation Form.
+To apply for an EDL tuition waiver please complete the Tuition Waiver Application found on our Student Resources page under Forms.
 This will open in Microsoft Word.
-You must print the blank form, fill it out, and then send it to the Educational Leadership chair, Dr. Michael Schwanenberger.
-Please make a statement in the "Comments" section as to why you think you should get a tuition waiver; use an additional sheet of paper, if necessary.
+You must print the blank form, fill it out, and then send it to the Educational Leadership office, Attn: Jennifer Offutt.
+A one page letter is required as to why you think you should get a tuition waiver; use an additional sheet of paper.
 You will be notified by the Graduate College if you receive a tuition waiver.
 If waivers have already been granted for the semesters you want, there still might be an opportunity to receive a tuition waiver through the Graduate College due to students who may have declined previously-awarded waivers from other departments.
 Therefore, you may wish to apply for a tuition waiver anyway, in hopes that something comes available.

 How do I find more information about the Educational Leadership’s master’s program?

-See the Program information packets section of our student resources page.
+See the Programs of Study section of our Student Resources page.

 What do I need to do to get admitted?

 Submit an application to the Graduate College for admission to the university, and an application to the Educational Leadership Department.
-You will need to meet with an Educational Leadership adviser and submit a completed program of study within the first semester.
+You will need to consult with an Educational Leadership adviser and submit a completed program of study within the first semester.
+Note: Students pursuing administrative certification must also supply a copy of their current AZ teaching certificate.

 May I transfer credits from another institution or program into my master's program?